marklister/scala-totp-auth/README.md

 ###scala-totp-auth

-This is a scala object that implements RFC 6238 time based one time passwords.
+This is a scala library (2 files) that implement RFC 6238 time based one time passwords.
-The HOTP protocol is identical except that timeing is not used to select OTPs.
+The HOTP protocol is identical except that timing is not used to select OTPs.

 ###API